pfq/PFQ/user/libpcap/README.md

-This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the acceleration of capture/transmission of PFQ, and at the same time to take advantage of PFQ/lang computations to filter and dispatch packets across pcap sockets.
+This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the acceleration of capture/transmission of PFQ, and at the same time to take advantage of pfq-lang computations to filter and dispatch packets across pcap sockets.

 The pcap library interface is *unchanged*.
 Additional data (e.g. pfq group) is passed